Looking for more roofing information?

 Superior granule adhesion provides your roof lasting beauty and protection from damaging solar rays.

-Specially formulated asphalt sealant holds shingles in place during high winds.
+Specially formulated asphalt sealant holds shingles in place during high winds and rain sealants protect from wind-driven rain.

-Driving winds can threaten to lift shingles from your roof if they are not properly secured.
+Driving winds can threaten to lift shingles from your roof if they are not properly sealed.
 Malarkey uses a specially formulated SEBS polymer modified asphalt sealant to help hold shingles in place during high winds.
-Polymer modified asphalt sealant from Malarkey is engineered with adhesive properties to join the shingles together and cohesive properties to prevent them from separating from the roof.
-SEBS is also flexible down to 0˚F (-18˚C), ensuring the seal remains intact through freeze and thaw cycles.
+Malarkey architectural shingles also feature two additional lines of SEBS polymer modified asphalt rain sealant in the critical lamination area of the shingle for double protection against wind-driven rain.
+SEBS asphalt rain sealant is engineered with adhesive properties to join the shingle together and cohesive properties to prevent it from separating.
+SEBS is also flexible down to 0˚F (-18˚C), ensuring the rain seal remains intact through freeze and thaw cycles.

 Flexible in All Weather